Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2022

+* **Grey Bees** by *Andrej Kurkov*
+> The latest book from Ukrainian writer Andrej Kurkow.
+It describes life in the occupied territories of Ukraine and how people manage to cope with the status quo.
+This novel is by far my favorite book for this year so far.
 * **The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you** by *Rob Fitzpatrick*
 > Excellent book on how to have customer conversations that can help you derive insights on building a better product.
 The book serves as a simple but practical guide with lessons that every aspiring startup entrepreneur should know.
 * **Death and the Penguin** by *Andrey Kurkov*